flutter-news-app-full-source-code/data-client/README.md

 ## Description

 This package defines a generic, abstract interface (`HtDataClient<T>`) for interacting with data resources of type `T`.
+It is designed to handle operations for *both* user-scoped resources (where data is specific to a user) and global resources (where data is not tied to a specific user, e.g., admin-managed content).
+The optional `userId` parameter in methods is used to differentiate between these two use cases.

 While its core focus is on providing a standardized contract for common data access patterns, including standard CRUD (Create, Read, Update, Delete) operations, the interface is designed to be extensible to support additional resource-specific methods.
 It establishes a contract for data clients, expecting implementations to handle underlying communication (like HTTP) and manage serialization/deserialization.

 This package is designed to be implemented by concrete client classes that interact with specific data sources or APIs.

 ## Getting Started